Sanjananaik013/Chatbots_Using_Langchain/README.md

+**Chatbots Using Open Source Api-Keys**

-The app.py is a file consists of a simple LLM-powered chatbot application built using LangChain, Google Gemini, and Streamlit.
+1. The app.py is a file consists of a simple LLM-powered chatbot application built using LangChain, Google Gemini, and Streamlit.

 The application takes a user’s question through a Streamlit interface and sends it to the Gemini model using LangChain’s prompt pipeline.
 A structured prompt template is used to guide the model’s response, ensuring helpful and relevant answers.